 As of October 1, 2012, we are the owner of record of one issued European patent, including national validation in ten countries, which expires in 2027, one Mexican patent which expires in 2029, four issued U.S. patents which provide coverage through at least 2027, and one issued U.S. patent which provides coverage through at least 2030, and we are pursuing 15 U.S. non-provisional patent applications, one pending international Patent Cooperation Treaty applications and 59 foreign national applications, including seven European Regional Phase applications directed to our product candidates.
+We have not yet obtained any issued patents that provide protection for key features of our ARX-01 PCA device or our ARX-02, ARX-03 and ARX-04 SDAs independent of the drug composition used in them.
 The patent applications that we have filed and have not yet been granted may fail to result in issued patents in the United States or in foreign countries.
 Even if the patents do successfully issue, third parties may challenge the patents.

 We continue to seek and expand our patent protection for both compositions of matter and delivery devices, as well as methods of treatment related to our product candidates.
-In particular, we are pursuing patent protection for our ARX-01, ARX-02, ARX-03 and ARX-04 NanoTabs and formulations, our ARX-01 PCA devices, the combination of drugs and our ARX-01 PCA devices, our ARX-02, ARX-03 and ARX-04 SDAs, as well as to methods of treatment using such drug and device compositions.
+In particular, we are pursuing additional patent protection for our ARX-01, ARX-02, ARX-03 and ARX-04 NanoTabs and formulations, our ARX-01 PCA device, the combination of drugs and our ARX-01 PCA device, our ARX-03 and ARX-04 SDA, as well as to methods of treatment using such drug and device compositions.

-Issued European Patent No. EP2114383, including national validation in ten countries, includes composition of matter claims directed to ARX-01, ARX-02, ARX-03 and ARX-04 NanoTabs for oral transmucosal delivery of sufentanil, alone and in combination with key features of the ARX-01 PCA device, the ARX-02, ARX-03 and ARX-04 SDAs, and use of the claimed compositions in the treatment of pain.
+Issued European Patent No. EP2114383, including national validation in ten countries, includes composition of matter claims directed to ARX-01, ARX-02, ARX-03 and ARX-04 NanoTabs for oral transmucosal delivery of sufentanil, alone and in combination with key features of the ARX-01 PCA device, the ARX-02, ARX-03 and ARX-04 SDAs, respectively, and use of the claimed compositions in the treatment of pain.

-All issued U.S. Patents provide coverage for all of our development candidates, including ARX-01, ARX-02, ARX-03 and ARX-04.
-Issued U.S. Patent Number 8,202,535 entitled "Small-Volume Oral Transmucosal Dosage Forms" describes a method of treating pain by administering a small-volume solid tablet containing sufering by adhering to the oral mucosa.
+All issued U.S. Patents provide coverage for all of our development candidates, including ARX-01, ARX-02, ARX-03 and ARX-04, and provide protection for both composition of matter and methods of using NanoTabs for oral transmucosal delivery of sufentanil.

+Issued U.S. Patent Number 8,202,535 entitled "Small-Volume Oral Transmucosal Dosage Forms" describes a method of treating pain by administering a small-volume solid tablet containing sufentanil by adhering to the oral mucosa.